shanetrimbur/weatherapp2/README.md

+Here’s the updated README with clear distinctions between code, scripting, and written instructions:

+---

 # Weather Data Aggregator App with Elasticsearch and Kibana

 ## Overview

-The **Weather Data Aggregator App** is a full-stack application designed to scrape weather data (METAR reports) from various weather sources, store it in Azure Blob Storage, and index it in Elasticsearch for analysis with Kibana.
+The **Weather Data Aggregator App** is a full-stack application designed to scrape weather data (METAR reports) from various sources, store it in Azure Blob Storage, and index it in Elasticsearch for analysis with Kibana.
 The app uses Python for scraping, Node.js as a backend API, and integrates Elasticsearch for storing and querying weather data.
 Kibana provides a frontend interface to visualize the weather data.

 The app is deployed on Azure, leveraging cloud resources to ensure scalability, reliability, and security.